AztecProtocol/aztec-v1-specification/README.md

 * Did the transfer instruction originate from the note registry's owner?
 * Is the transfer instruction sourced from a *mathematically legitimate* AZTEC proof?

 Because of these dual responsibilities, valid AZTEC proofs are *not* catalogued against specific note registries.
-The outputs of any valid proof can, theoretically, be issued to any note registry.
+The outputs of any valid proof can, theoretically, be issued to any note ,registry.
 After all, the existence of a valid proof indicates the resulting transfer instructions are balanced.
 This is the critical property that `ACE` *must* ensure, that all of its note registries are balanced and that there is no double spending.

 Restricting note registry updates to the creator of a given note registry provides a natural separation of concerns - `ACE` determines whether a transfer instruction *can* happen and the note registry owner determines whether the instruction *should* happen.

 ### Separating proof validation and note registry interactions

 Because of these dual responsibilities, it might seem intuitive to roll proof validation and note registry updates into a single function.
-However this would undermine one of the key strengths of the AZTEC protocol - that third party dApps can validate zero-knowledge proofs and send the resulting transfer instructions to AZTEC-compatible confidential assets.
-[Zero-knowledge dApp contract interaction, an example flow with bilateral swaps] demonstrates this type of interaction and, consequently, the importance of separating proof validation from note registry updates.
+However, this would undermine one of the key strengths of the AZTEC protocol - that third party dApps can validate zero-knowledge proofs and send the resulting transfer instructions to AZTEC-compatible confidential assets.
+[Zero-knowledge dApp contract interaction, an example flow with bilateral swaps] (#zero-knowledge-dapp-contract-interaction-an-example-flow-with-Swaps) demonstrates this type of interaction and, consequently, the importance of separating proof validation from note registry updates.

 # Contract Interactions